A little bit about what I've done.

 I worked with one other engineer to add new infrastructure to automate & validate deployments of SQL-defined views & their materializations from our dev cluster to staging and production.

-I set up a GitHub repository and used it to store all the SQL definitons loaded in all our environemnts.
+I set up a GitHub repository and used it to store all the SQL definitions loaded in all our environments.
 When a user wanted to promote the changes they made to their views, they would go to an app, select which views they wanted to promote, click a button to validate the SQL, and then click "Promote".
 The app would then create a PR into the "development" branch in the GitHub repo with the users changes and run various validations against the views on the PR.
 Once that was merged into development, a new PR would be automatically opened with those same changes into our "staging" branch and again for production.
 When a PR was merged into the staging or production branches, the changes were deployed to the corresponding data warehouse cluster.

 The infrastructure we used to recieve files of data, load them into databases, and connect those databases to our data warehouse was poorly written, difficult to maintain, and prone to errors.